chris1705/PySecvest/README.md

 # PySecvest
 Python module to access status information provided by ABUS Secvest alarm system.

-The current version was just wirtten 'quick and dirty'.
-It does only provide read-only features.
+The current version was just wirtten 'quick and dirty', so it does only provide read-only features.
+Please do not use it in production!

 # Compatibility
 Probably the module is only compatible with the current version of the Abus Secvest (FUAA50000)